TheOddler/theoddler.github.io/_includes/cv.md

 - Haskell
   - 2+ years of experience
-- C#
-  - 7+ years of experience
 - SQL
-  - 5+ years of experience
+  - 6+ years of experience
 - Elm
+  - 3+ years of experience
+- C#
-  - 2+ years of experience
+  - 7 years of experience
 - C++
   - 3 years of experience
   - Bachelor's main language